-Mobile is everywhere, which means people are shopping on their phones more than ever (1/3 of all eCommerce purchases in the holiday season were made on smartphones), so having a responsive website with an optimized mobile search is critical to your brand’s success.
+Mobile is increasingly important, which means people are shopping on their phones more than ever (1/3 of all eCommerce purchases in the holiday season were made on smartphones).
+Having a responsive website with an optimized mobile search is critical to your webshop’s success.

 Since mobile pages are much smaller than their desktop counterparts, the placement of the mobile search, the format of the SERP, and the information you choose to provide all have a huge impact on mobile performance.